Internet: Internet protocol

-The most prominent component of the Internet model is the Internet Protocol (IP).
-IP enables internetworking and, in essence, establishes the Internet itself.
+The most prominent component of the Internet model is the Internet Protocol.
+IP enables internetworking, essentially establishing the Internet itself.
 Two versions of the Internet Protocol exist, IPv4 and IPv6.
+Aside from the complex array of physical connections that make up its infrastructure, the Internet is facilitated by bi- or multi-lateral commercial contracts (e.g., peering agreements), and by technical specifications or protocols that describe the exchange of data over the network.

 IP Addresses

 For locating individual computers on the network, the Internet provides IP addresses.
 IP addresses are used by the Internet infrastructure to direct internet packets to their destinations.
 They consist of fixed-length numbers, which are found within the packet.
-IP addresses are generally assigned to equipment either automatically via DHCP, or are configured.
+IP addresses are generally assigned to equipment either automatically via Dynamic Host Configuration Protocol, or are configured.

-However, the network also supports other addressing systems.
-Users generally enter domain names (e.g. "en.wikipedia.org") instead of IP addresses because they are easier to remember, they are converted by the Domain Name System (DNS) into IP addresses which are more efficient for routing purposes.
+Domain Name Systems convert user-inputted domain names (e.g. "en.wikipedia.org") into IP addresses.

 IPv4

 Internet Protocol version 4 (IPv4) defines an IP address as a 32-bit number.
 IPv4 is the initial version used on the first generation of the Internet and is still in dominant use.
-It was designed to address up to ≈4.3 billion (109) hosts.
+It was designed in 1981 to address up to ≈4.3 billion (109) hosts.
 However, the explosive growth of the Internet has led to IPv4 address exhaustion, which entered its final stage in 2011, when the global IPv4 address allocation pool was exhausted.

 IPv6

 Because of the growth of the Internet and the depletion of available IPv4 addresses, a new version of IP IPv6, was developed in the mid-1990s, which provides vastly larger addressing capabilities and more efficient routing of Internet traffic.
 IPv6 uses 128 bits for the IP address and was standardized in 1998.
-IPv6 deployment has been ongoing since the mid-2000s and is currently in growing deployment around the world, since Internet address registries (RIRs) began to urge all resource managers to plan rapid adoption and conversion.
+IPv6 deployment has been ongoing since the mid-2000s and is currently in growing deployment around the world, since Internet address registries began to urge all resource managers to plan rapid adoption and conversion.

-IPv6 is not directly interoperable by design with IPv4.
-In essence, it establishes a parallel version of the Internet not directly accessible with IPv4 software.
-Thus, translation facilities must exist for internetworking or nodes must have duplicate networking software for both networks.
+By design, IPv6 is not directly interoperable with IPv4.
+Instead, it establishes a parallel version of the Internet not directly accessible with IPv4 software.
+Thus, translation facilities exist for internetworking, and some nodes have duplicate networking software for both networks.
 Essentially all modern computer operating systems support both versions of the Internet Protocol.
 Network infrastructure, however, has been lagging in this development.
-Aside from the complex array of physical connections that make up its infrastructure, the Internet is facilitated by bi- or multi-lateral commercial contracts, e.g., peering agreements, and by technical specifications or protocols that describe the exchange of data over the network.
-Indeed, the Internet is defined by its interconnections and routing policies.

-Subnetwork

-A subnetwork or subnet is a logical subdivision of an IP network.
-The practice of dividing a network into two or more networks is called subnetting.